Pages from the book, "The Philosophy and Science of Health"--Dr.

 syndrome, elevated blood sugar, systemic candida, impaired carbohydrate

-metabolism, poor wound healing, impaired fat metabolism, peripheral
+metabolism, poor wound healing, impaired fat metabolism, peripheral neuropathy

-were once well understood often to be but symptoms of diabetes.
+once well understood often to be but symptoms of diabetes.

-If you contract diabetes and depend upon orthodox medical treatment,
+If you contract diabetes and depend upon orthodox medical treatment, sooner

-unrelated treatments provided by competing medical specialists.
+treatments provided by competing medical specialists.

 It is true that many of these symptoms can and sometimes do result from

-other causes; however, it is also true that this fact has been used
+other causes; however, it is also true that this fact has been used to

-ineffective treatments for these symptoms.
+treatments for these symptoms.

 Epidemic Type II diabetes is curable.
-By the time you get to the end
+By the time you get to the end of

-it isn't routinely being cured.
-And, you're going to know how to cure
+isn't routinely being cured.
+And, you're going to know how to cure it.

-and to its trusting patients.
+to its trusting patients.

 The Diabetes Industry

-Today's diabetes industry is a massive community that has grown step
+Today's diabetes industry is a massive community that has grown step by

-80 years it has become enormously successful at shutting out competitive
+years it has become enormously successful at shutting out competitive

 voices that attempt to point out the fraud involved in modern diabetes

 treatment.
 It has matured into a religion.
-And, like all religions,
+And, like all religions, it

-he has never cured a single case of diabetes in his entire medical career.
+cured a single case of diabetes in his entire medical career.

-The financial and political influence of this medical community has
+The financial and political influence of this medical community has almost

-thinks it's doing are as different as night and day."2
+doing are as different as night and day."2

 The financial and political influence of this medical community dominates

 our entire medical insurance industry.
-Although this is beginning to
+Although this is beginning to change,

-This, in effect, neatly creates a special kind of money that can only
+neatly creates a special kind of money that can only be spent within the

-be spent within the orthodox medical and drug industry.
-No other industry
+orthodox medical and drug industry.
+No other industry in the world has

-in the world has been able to manage the politics of convincing people
+been able to manage the politics of convincing people to accept so large

-to accept so large a part of their pay in a form that often does not
+a part of their pay in a form that often does not allow them to spend

-allow them to spend it as they see fit.
+it as they see fit.

 The financial and political influence of this medical community completely